 Rae Lynne Chornenky of Arizona was elected NFRW president

 Chornenky is proud to be a native of Phoenix, where she lives with her husband.
 A loyal Arizona State University (ASU) alum, Chornenky earned a bachelor's degree (graduating magna cum laude), master’s degree in counseling, and juris doctorate, all from ASU.
-She has practiced law for 28 years and currently owns her own business, making her sensitive to the issues of running a corporation.
+She has practiced law for 30 years and owns her own business, making her sensitive to the issues of running a corporation.

 Chornenky retired from the superior court bench in 1995 and went on to serve as a legislative attorney for an Arizona cabinet-level agency, drafting extensive legislation and successfully lobbying state budget issues, laws, and regulatory acts.
 She appeared in television, radio and print media, as well.
 She served as adjunct professor of constitutional law, substantive criminal law and evidence.
 Her private legal practice has included advising non-profit organizations, representing political candidates and campaign organizations, coordinating seminars and workshops, serving as a speaker on constitutional and political issues, and the defense of individuals charged with crimes.